iams3cond/misc/handouts/intellij/testing.md

 ### Create a 'tests' directory

-In the left-hand-side 'project pane', on the same level as the blue `src` folder, right click on the `Calculator` folder and create a new directory called `tests`.
+In the left-hand-side 'project pane', on the same level as the blue `src` folder, right click our project's top-level `Calculator` folder and create a new sub directory called `tests`.

 <img src="https://github.com/dtwelch/misc/blob/master/handouts/intellij/testing_figs/tests_folder.png" width="500">